My Thoughts: My Experience of Postnatal Anxiety and Depression

 Of course, it's true that you don't get enough sleep and it sucks, but you don't just get through it.
 At least, not everyone does.
 I didn't, and I'm not ashamed of that.

 Instead, you should ask for help.
 You should do what you can to prioritise rest and sleep.
+(You can read more of my tips for sleep deprivation here.)
 You should not suffer more than you have to.
 If there's one thing I've learned from this parenting malarky it's that there is nobody giving out medals for how little sleep you've had or how much you've suffered for your newborn baby.
 But I didn't know this back then.
 So there I was, depressed, sleep-deprived and wondering where my medal was....

 I also didn't dream very much, both in the figurative daydream sense and in the literal sense of sleep.
 Of course, you don't dream when you don't sleep for long periods, but I also didn't drift off on clouds of thoughts during the day, which as a writer I normally spend far too much time doing.
 Instead, the thoughts that rattled around in my mind were all soaked in negativity - I was doing this wrong, I was doing that wrong, Why couldn't I relax?
 Why couldn't I sleep?
 Why did my baby's cries make me want to crawl out of my skin and run away?
 And yes, eventually...
 I could have killed Baby Bird by going for a walk with him today, what if something had fallen out of the sky... - Needless to say these thoughts created a whirlwind of panic and listlessness inside me, but I also didn't realise how much I would miss daydreaming and dreaming at night until it stopped...